-local- interfaces.
-If none are given the default is to listen to host.
-The interfaces are not changed on a reload (kill -HUP) but only on restart.
-A port number can be specified with @port (without spaces between interface and port number), if not spec- ified the default port (from port) is used.
+interfaces.
+If none are given the default is to listen to

+local- HUP) host.
+The interfaces are not changed on a reload (kill - but only on restart.
+A port number can be specified with @port (without spaces between interface and port number), if not specified the default port (from port) is used.
-ip-address: <ip address[@port]>

-Same as interface: (for easy of compatibility with nsd.conf).
+ip-address: <ip address[@port]> Same as interface: (for easy of compatibility with nsd.conf).

-interface-automatic: <yes or no>

-replies.
-Detect source interface on UDP queries and copy them to for This feature is experimental, and needs support in your OS particular socket options.
+interface-automatic: <yes or no> Detect source interface on UDP queries and copy them to replies.
+This feature is experimental, and needs support in your OS for particular socket options.
 Default value is no.

-outgoing-interface: <ip address>

-is Interface to use to connect to the network.
-This interface their used to send queries to authoritative servers and receive inter- replies.
-Can be given multiple times to work on several faces.
+outgoing-interface: <ip address> Interface to use to connect to the network.
+This interface is used to send queries to authoritative servers and receive their replies.
+Can be given multiple times to work on several interfaces.
 If none are given the default (all) is used.
-You can specify the same interfaces in interface: and outgoing- inter- face: lines, the interfaces are then used for both purposes.

-to Outgoing queries are sent via a random outgoing interface counter spoofing.
+You can specify the same interfaces in interface: and outgoinginterface: lines, the interfaces are then used for both purposes.
+Outgoing queries are sent via a random outgoing interface to counter spoofing.

-outgoing-range: <number>

-be Number of ports to open.
-This number of file descriptors can com- opened per thread.
+outgoing-range: <number> Number of ports to open.
+This number of file descriptors can be opened per thread.
 Must be at least 1.
-Default depends on oper- pile options.
-Larger numbers need extra resources from the ating system.
+Default depends on compile options.
+Larger numbers need extra resources from the operating system.
 For performance a a very large value is best, use libevent to make this possible.

 outgoing-port-permit: <port number or range>

 Permit unbound to open this port or range of ports for use

+to

-to send queries.
+ports send queries.
 A larger number of permitted outgoing ports increases resilience against spoofing attempts.
 Make sure these ports are not needed by other daemons.
 By default only ports above 1024 that have not been assigned by IANA are used.
 Give a port number or a range of the form "low-high", without spaces.

-are The outgoing-port-permit and outgoing-port-avoid statements per- processed in the line order of the config file, adding the of mitted ports and subtracting the avoided ports from the set allo- allowed ports.
+are The outgoing-port-permit and outgoing-port-avoid statements per- are processed in the line order of the config file, adding the of mitted ports and subtracting the avoided ports from the set allo- allowed ports.
 The processing starts with the non IANA cated ports above 1024 in the set of allowed ports.

-outgoing-port-avoid: <port number or range> for Do not permit unbound to open this port or range of ports grab use to send queries.
-Use this to make sure unbound does not all a port that another daemon needs.
+for outgoing-port-avoid: <port number or range> grab Do not permit unbound to open this port or range of ports all use to send queries.
+Use this to make sure unbound does not a ports port that another daemon needs.
 The port is avoided on outgoing interfaces, both IP4 and IP6.
-By default only ports above 1024 that have not been assigned by IANA are used.
-Give a port number or a range of the form "low-high", without spaces.
+By default only a above 1024 that have not been assigned by IANA are used.
+Give port number or a range of the form "low-high", without spaces.

-outgoing-num-tcp: <number> Default Number of outgoing TCP buffers to allocate per thread. to is 10.
-If set to 0, or if do-tcp is "no", no TCP queries installations authoritative servers are done.
+Default outgoing-num-tcp: <number> to Number of outgoing TCP buffers to allocate per thread. installations is 10.
+If set to 0, or if do-tcp is "no", no TCP queries authoritative servers are done.
 For larger increasing this value is a good idea.

-incoming-num-tcp: <number> Default Number of incoming TCP buffers to allocate per thread. from is 10.
-If set to 0, or if do-tcp is "no", no TCP queries this clients are accepted.
+Default incoming-num-tcp: <number> from Number of incoming TCP buffers to allocate per thread. this is 10.
+If set to 0, or if do-tcp is "no", no TCP queries clients are accepted.
 For larger installations increasing value is a good idea.